magao-x/handbook/operating/alignment.rst

         - low gain is fine.
 Multiplication Coefficient should be 1.0

     #.
-Now select `move TTM` on lower left of *Pupil Guide Gui*
+If using ``camflowfs``:

         #.
+Now select :guilabel:`move ttm` on lower left of *Pupil Guide Gui*

+        #.
 With the loop closed:

             - move up and down with the arrows to center on the target on `camflowfs` in y.
             - also clean up any remaining x alignment with `pico sci-x`.

     #.
-Keeping the loop closed, you can now start `Auto Alignment`
+Keeping the loop closed, you can now start :guilabel:`Auto Alignment` of the ``ttmpupil`` and ``cameralensx``/``cameralensy`` devices

         - Monitor the `camwfs` pupil position to ensure it does not run away

         - Monitor "Pupil Tracking Loop" and "Actuator Alignment Loop" deltas.

     #.
-Once the loops have converged ("Pupil Tracking Loop" and "Actuator Alignment Loop" deltas less than 0.05 in the lab) stop the `Auto Alignment` loop.
+Once the loops have converged ("Pupil Tracking Loop" and "Actuator Alignment Loop" deltas less than 0.05 in the lab) stop the :guilabel:`Auto Alignment` loop.

-        - In the lab the `Pupil Tracking Loop` should turn off when you stop the `Auto Alignment` loop.
+        - In the lab the `Pupil Tracking Loop` should turn off when you stop the :guilabel:`Auto Alignment` loop.

-        - On sky the `Pupil Tracking Loop` should remain on when you stop the `Auto Alignment` loop.
+        - On sky the `Pupil Tracking Loop` should remain on when you stop the :guilabel:`Auto Alignment` loop.

     #.
 Adjust flux on `camwfs` using `flipwfsf` and `fwtelsim`, and set `camwfs` EM gain.